ON THE WARPATH AGAINST CONFLICTS – James 4:1-10 (Continued)

 TRUE WISDOM IS REASONABLE – James 3:17 (Continued)

-Abraham the Patriarch, Bible, Bible sermon, Bible sermons, Epistle of James sermon, God, God's wisdom, heavnly wisdom, James 3:13-18, Jesus Christ, man's wisdom, religion, sermon on James, sermon verse-by-verse, sermon with illustrations, Uncategorized, wisdom
+Abraham Lincoln, Abraham the Patriarch, Bible, Bible sermon, Bible sermons, Epistle of James sermon, God, God's wisdom, heavnly wisdom, James 3:13-18, Jesus Christ, man's wisdom, man's wisdom, religion, sermon on James, sermon verse-by-verse, sermon with illustrations, Uncategorized, wisdom

 Would you consider yourself to be a “reasonable person”?
 We use phrases like: “let’s be reasonable about it” and “that sounds reasonable” to describe a particular frame of mind and approach to problems or decisions.
 We generally use the word “reasonable” to mean sensible, fair, open to other opinions or viewpoints.
 It is a quality that is admired in others and is, hopefully, an attitude that we try to maintain in our own lives.